gildesmarais/website/_posts/2020-04-05-managing_music.md

 ---
 layout: post
-title: Handling, organizing and playing music
+title: Handling, organizing and listening to music
 description: How I manage and listen to music.
 toc: true
 ---